jo/quilt/README.md

 ### Questions

-* How could we mark numbers?
-How could we know that a files contents is a number and we therefore have to onvert the string?
 * How to deal with temporary editor files, like .swp etc?
 Ruby FuseFS provides some functionality for this but I had problems saving documents with Vim as well as with Gedit.
 (Contact me for details)

 Installation